scipipe/scipipe/docs/basic_concepts.md

 method, which takes another port, and connects to it, by stitching a channel between the ports.

-On `SciProcess` objects, there is also a third port type, `ParamPorts`, which is used when it is needed to send a stream of parameter values (in string format) to be supplied to as arguments to shell commands.
+On `Process` objects, there is also a third port type, `ParamPorts`, which is used when it is needed to send a stream of parameter values (in string format) to be supplied to as arguments to shell commands.